franceoliver/redshift-kakfa-connector-realtime-streaming-pipeline/README.md

-# real_time_streaming_pipeline
+# redshift-kakfa-connector-realtime-streaming-pipeline
-An example repository showing how to leverage Kafka to stream your data
+An example repository showing how to leverage Kafka to stream your data and save it to your dwh (Redshift)

 ## Instructions